-Butler currently serves in a leadership role as the Illinois House Republican Conference Chair, is the Republican Spokesperson on the Appropriations-Capital Committee and the Museums, Arts, and Cultural Enhancements Committee.
+Butler currently serves in a leadership role as the Illinois House Assistant Republican Leader, is the Republican Spokesperson on the Appropriations-Capital Committee and the Museums, Arts, and Cultural Enhancements Committee.
 Butler’s other House committee assignments include Appropriations-Public Safety, Energy & Environment, Executive, Public Utilities, and Transportation-Vehicles & Safety.

 Butler is a member of the Military Economic Development Committee, which is an inter-agency commission chaired by the Lt.
 Governor including both private and public entities advocating for Illinois military facilities.
 Additionally, Butler co-chairs several legislative caucuses, including the Emergency Management Caucus, the Diabetes Caucus, the Outdoor Caucus, and the Route 66 Caucus.
 He also co-chaired the Illinois Bicentennial Commission in 2018.